Private Events

 Private events are valuable because one organizer can fill the room.
 They are also risky because one organizer can disappear, change the headcount, or ask for a prime weekend slot without committing.

 A deposit turns an inquiry into a real booking.
-It gives the studio confidence to block the calendar, assign staff, plan supplies, and stop selling that date to other customers.
+It gives the studio enough certainty to block the calendar, assign staff, plan supplies, and stop selling that date to other customers.

 - Protects prime weekend and evening availability.